 Calcium Deficiency Symptoms After Weight Loss Surgery

 The scientific consensus on obesity is clear.
-If diet and exercise has failed, it is critical that those with obesity consider bariatric surgery – the only proven effective method of losing weight quickly, and potentially fighting or eliminating obesity related diseases.
+If diet and exercise have failed, it is critical that those with obesity consider bariatric surgery – the only proven effective method of losing weight quickly, and potentially fighting or eliminating obesity-related diseases.

 How Does Bariatric Surgery Cause Calcium Deficiency?All weight loss surgeries lead to a reduced nutritional intake.
-After bariatric surgery, patients are unable to eat as much food, which can result in a decrease in the amount of important minerals and vitamins that your body needs to operate.
-There is also often a significant drop in calcium rich foods, such as milk, which often need to be avoided after bariatric surgery because of gastric distress and calories.
+After bariatric surgery, patients are unable to eat as much food, which can result in a decrease in the number of important minerals and vitamins that your body needs to operate.
+There is also often a significant drop in calcium-rich foods, such as milk, which often needs to be avoided after bariatric surgery because of gastric distress and calories.

 But after specific types of weight loss surgery – most notably gastric bypass and duodenal switch – other nutritional deficiencies because of changes that the surgery makes to the body.
 Any surgery that either re-routes or removes a part of the small intestine can lead to less time processing nutrients, and that is especially true of calcium.